“Happiness belongs to the self-sufficient.”

 But it is certainly possible to live off grid for weeks at a time, and perhaps years at a time with a semi-nomadic lifestyle.
 An almost off-grid lifestyle would almost certainly be greener for the environment, but it might not be cheaper.
 It might even be more expensive.

 If your ultimate goal is to live a life unshackled by a fixed abode and to explore, then congratulations.
 This is a much more realistic ambition.
 Thanks to today’s technology and conveniences, you can opt to go for full time touring.
 This would make it easier to work remotely, and would enable you to go wherever and whenever, and to enjoy hookups, supermarket food, and all of life’s little luxuries.
 It would also ready you for periods off grid, which you would then be able to take advantage of on camp sites in the peak summer months.
+If you have a caravan and are thinking of upgrading to a motorhome to try it out, then you can sell it with our we buy any caravan service.

 We all want to lessen our impact on the planet, and you can do this fairly quickly by taking some very simple steps.
 Some which have been listed here.
 Living a semi-nomadic life in a motorhome or camper van is a much more attainable goal.
 It may not be self-sufficient, but it will certainly seem freer.